11 January 2023

 Compliance requirements for E-commerce business in India

 ii.
 Information Technology Act, 2000 and rules thereunder - Compliances under Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data Or Information) Rules, 2011 for the policy of privacy and the disclosure of information.
-Under section 79 of the IT Act certain safe-harbours are available to e-commerce entities functioning as 'Intermediaries'.
+Under section 79 of the IT Act certain safe-harbors are available to e-commerce entities functioning as 'Intermediaries'.
 Regulations are also applicable to 'Intermediaries' relating to the content displayed on the platform, especially pertaining to defamation and obscenity.
 The Information Technology (Intermediary Guidelines) Rules 2011 lays down stringent liability for e-commerce businesses in India.
 A digital due diligence is advisable before commencing any e-commerce business.
 If the end consumers happen to be a European Union resident, General Data Protection Regulations (GDPR) compliance becomes mandatory.

 iii.
 Intellectual Property Issues – the e-commerce business must secure all trademarks in accordance with the Trademarks Act and copyrights intended to be used by it, one must also be mindful to not infringe the trademarks and copyrights of other businesses as well.
-In the age of such wide use of internet, e-commerce entities should be aware of various intellectual property infringements that may happen online such as cybersquatting, identity theft, copyright infringement, caching, derivative works, domain name protection and etc.
+In the age of such wide use of the internet, e-commerce entities should be aware of various intellectual property infringements that may happen online such as cybersquatting, identity theft, copyright infringement, caching, derivative works, domain name protection, etc.

 iv.
 As per the Reserve Bank of India (“RBI”) notification DPSS.CO.PD.No.1102 /02.14.08/ 2009-10 dated 24 November 2009, it is mandatory for an intermediary which is receiving payments through electronic modes to have a Nodal Account in operation for settling the payments of the merchants on its online e-commerce platform.
 Further depending on the arrangements for payments for the transactions on the platform, the entity must comply with the relevant rules relating to online payments made by the RBI.